aorczyk/my-controller/README.md

 4. Search for `https://github.com/aorczyk/my-controller`
 5. Click to import

+> [!NOTE]
-**Note:** This extension includes Bluetooth functionality, which will automatically remove other radio features from your project due to micro:bit Bluetooth limitations.
+> This extension includes Bluetooth functionality, which will automatically remove other radio features from your project due to micro:bit Bluetooth limitations.
 The extension automatically manages the Bluetooth UART service for communication.

 ## 📚 API Reference